ypresto/vscode-tsserver-trace/README.md

 ## TODO

 - Some nice UI to show profiling is in progress.
-- Automatically open perfetto.
+- Automatically open [perfetto](https://ui.perfetto.dev/).
 This requires http server.
 - Fill trace.json with type information retrieved from types.json .
+- Instant trace does not show up in non-legacy perfetto UI.
+Convert it somehow.